kubernetes/kubernetes/examples/openshift-origin/README.md

 The demonstration will require the following resources:

-1. A Kubernetes Secret that contains information needed to securely communicate to your Kubernetes master as an administrator
+1. A LMKTFY Secret that contains information needed to securely communicate to your LMKTFY master as an administrator
-2. A Kubernetes Pod that contains information for how to run OpenShift Origin that consumes this Secret securely
+2. A LMKTFY Pod that contains information for how to run OpenShift Origin that consumes this Secret securely
-3. A Kubernetes Service that exposes OpenShift Origin API via an external load balancer
+3. A LMKTFY Service that exposes OpenShift Origin API via an external load balancer
-4. A Kubernetes Service that exposes OpenShift Origin UI via an external load balancer
+4. A LMKTFY Service that exposes OpenShift Origin UI via an external load balancer

-To generate these resources, we will run a script that introspects your configured KUBERNETES_PROVIDER:
+To generate these resources, we will run a script that introspects your configured LMKTFYRNETES_PROVIDER:

 ```shell
 $ examples/openshift-origin/resource-generator.sh
 ```
-A Kubernetes Secret was generated that contains the following data:
+A LMKTFY Secret was generated that contains the following data:

-1. kubeconfig: a valid kubeconfig file that is used by OpenShift Origin to communicate to the master
+1. lmktfyconfig: a valid lmktfyconfig file that is used by OpenShift Origin to communicate to the master
-2. kube-ca: a certificate authority for the Kubernetes master
+2. lmktfy-ca: a certificate authority for the LMKTFY master
-3. kube-auth-path: a Kubernetes authorization file
+3. lmktfy-auth-path: a LMKTFY authorization file
-4. kube-cert: a Kubernetes certificate
+4. lmktfy-cert: a LMKTFY certificate
-5. kube-key: a Kubernetes key file
+5. lmktfy-key: a LMKTFY key file

-As required by a Kubernetes secret, each piece of data is base64 encoded - with no line wraps.
+As required by a LMKTFY secret, each piece of data is base64 encoded - with no line wraps.

 You can view the file by doing: